orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 #### Verify the block proof
 * For both Transaction block and Results block, verify the block proof based on the committee members.
-* If all valid, update the consensus algorithm about the block commit (with block height and consensus dependent data).

 &nbsp;
 ## `GossipMessageReceived` (method)